-Nature Conservancy Acquires Land On South Padre Island In Texas To Protect Kemp’s Ridley Sea Turtles
+Nature Conservancy Acquires Texas Beach To Protect Kemp’s Ridley Sea Turtles

 March 8, 2019

 The Nature Conservancy announced that it will purchase 6,270 acres of land on Texas’ South Padre Island in an effort to protect the nesting ground of the Kemp’s ridley sea turtle (Lepidochelys kempii), an endangered species.